AndreNicolai/pupil-docs/developer-docs/unity.md

 Once the calibration is finished and all reference points are sent to Pupil, the software will respond with either a `success` or `failure` message.

-- In case of success, the PupilDemoManager with activate the gameobjects for the actual scene and display the respective gaze visualizations
+- In case of success, `Pupil Manager` with activate the gameobjects for the actual scene and display the respective gaze visualizations

 - In case of a failure, please use Pupil Capture to see if the confidence levels are good for both eyes when the user is wearing the headset.
 Unity accepts gaze data with a confidence level greater than 0.6, but values above 0.9 should be targeted.
 Also have a look at the console, as it might give you a hint at what is going wrong.

-### Pupil Demo Manager
+### Pupil Manager

-Other than the `Blink` and `Frame Publishing` Unity scene, most demos contain the PupilDemoManager gameobject.
-Its corresponding script is listening for Pupil events such as the connection being established/quit and the calibration being started, stopped or failing.
-The Demo Manager is also available as Unity prefab (to be found in `pupil_plugin/Prefabs`), so that it can easily be added to existing scenes.
+All market-based demos as well as the calibration scene contain the `Pupil Manager` gameobject.
+Its corresponding script is listening for Pupil events such as the connection being established/quit and the calibration being started, stopped or failing. `Pupil Manager` is also available as Unity prefab (to be found in `pupil_plugin/Prefabs`), so that it can easily be added to existing scenes.
 It brings its own camera and a simple GUI to guide the user through the connection and calibration process.
 A successful calibration results in activating the actual scene objects, so for example the 3D market scene.
 If you use the prefab for your own scene, please specify the gameobject to activate by adding them to the `Game Objects To Enable` list, exposed in the Unity Inspector.

 ### Accessing Data